Majeggstics/majeggstics.com/README.md

 Integration & end-to-end tests are in [playwright][].
 This is the right place to test UI interactions and ensure pages are rendering correctly.

-By default, `yarn e2e` runs against `http://localhost:3000`, viz., it expects your dev server to be up.
-To run against a deployed instance (or if your dev server is on another port) set the `BASE_URL` env var,
+By default, `yarn e2e` runs against `http://localhost:3000`.
+If your dev server is already running there, it will use the existing server; if not, it will start its own dev server in the background.
+To run against a deployed instance (or if you want it to use a dev server on another port) set the `BASE_URL` env var,

 ```
 env BASE_URL='https://majeggstics.com' yarn e2e